MHHamdan/moha/_posts/2025-01-12_distance_measurement.md

   </ul>
 </nav>

-## The Foundations of Distance Metrics
+## Foundations of Distance Metrics

 In the realm of machine learning and data science, distance measurement algorithms serve as fundamental tools for understanding relationships between data points.
 These metrics form the backbone of numerous applications, from recommendation systems to clustering algorithms.